 Method 4: Reinstall Microsoft ACPI-Compliant Control Method Battery

-Step 1: Press on Windows key + S and search for device manager
+Step 1: Press on Windows key + S and search for the device manager

-Step 2: On device manager, find the batteries tab and expand it
+Step 2: On the device manager, find the batteries tab and expand it

 Step 3: Find Microsoft ACPI-Compliant Control Method Battery